monistdavid/KNOWLEDGE/papers/ModolKid/Core Concept/Learning Transferable Visual Models From Natural Language Supervision.md

         and testing processes.
 One of the most common assumptions in machine learning (ML) is that the training and test data are independently and identically distributed, because in real-world scenarios, the data distribution can change over time, and the training data may not fully capture the diversity of the real-world data.
+            a.
 Thinking about this problem, I realized that not only in machine learning, we have similar issues in our daily lives as well.
 For example, we practice shooting, but in the real game, we can't shot that well.
 We practice math, but in real math exam, we cannot do those questions.
 We learn knowledge from school, and then we realize things are completely different in society.
 So becoming more successful in the field, we need to know what exactly happens in real life scenario, we learn to practice just like we do in real cases.
 The understanding of the real scenario could help us a lot.
 How machine learning know the real case?
 Definitely not from human label, it should from the real data without labeling.
+            b.
+One of my thoughts for solving this problem the other way is to use the right model to do the right thing.
+In the future, there will be infinitely number of models out there for different data distribution, then try to find the best fit of the model, just like we find the best person for certain things.
+            c.
+Another method might be, integrate all the models together, so it is a all in one huge model for solving all the issues.

 Creativity
 ==============
     1. make a image model that is completely trained with image, none text.
+    2. make a auto select system to select the best model for certain task, instead of making one huge model for all tasks